ReScience/ReScience-article-2/replies_to_reviewers.md

 We have corrected our description of the Github pricing model, referring to public projects rather than Open Source projects.

+We have also added a sentence stating that replication authors should base their work exclusively on the contents of the original article.
+In practice, we have not yet encountered a case where code for the original article was available.

 ## In reply to reviewer 2

 We thank the reviewer for his enthusiastic comments, and we would be